matchiiii/LumpeREDUX/README.md

 ### LumpeREDUX
-Forked by Caroleeh, originally created by [Lumpooni](https://github.com/Lumpooni/Lumepemon2.0)
+Forked by matchiiii, originally created by [Lumpooni](https://github.com/Lumpooni/Lumepemon2.0)

 _LumpeREDUX_ is a modpack made for Minecraft: Java Edition created for use with the Lumpemon 2.0 server, and was forked from the main Lumpemon 2.0 Modpack in order to add further QOL and preformance-enhancing mods